Children’s Programs: Highlights and Accomplishments

 Our Head Start (HS) and Early Head Start (EHS) programs may serve a combined total of 222 childern 0-5 years of age inclusive of pregnant women, Our service area is comprised of Marshall and Starke Counties.

 Marshall-Starke HS and EHS maintained active waitlists.
-Unfortunately. not all children on the waitlists were offered enrollment opportunities due to the requirement not to exceed at any one time the funded enrollment of 222 children.
+Unfortunately, not all children on the waitlists were offered enrollment opportunities due to the requirement not to exceed at any one time the funded enrollment of 222 children.
 Based on the most recent data from the American Community Survey the estimated number of eligible HS and EHS children for our service area is 595.
-In 2015 the programs’ combined cumulative enrollment was 303 children.
-Fifty-one (51) percent of the total number of eligible children were served by Marshall-Starke HS and EHS.
+In 2016 the programs’ combined cumulative enrollment was 322 children.
+Fifty-four (54) percent of the total number of eligible children were served by Marshall-Starke HS and EHS.
 Average daily attendance was eighty-seven (87) percent.

 Marshall-Starke Early Head Start (EHS) established school readiness goals that recognize the impact of early experiences on brain development.
 The EHS school readiness goals acknowledge how early experiences, particularly the relationship created jointly by baby and parents, shape the foundational learning structures of the brain.
 The school readiness goals are relationship based and relate to early developmental milestones.
 The last analysis of school readiness data showed the majority of children attained age appropriate expectations.